luckasRanarison/tailwind-tools.nvim/README.md

 - Latest Neovim [stable](https://github.com/neovim/neovim/releases/tag/stable) or [nightly](https://github.com/neovim/neovim/releases/tag/nightly) (recommended)
 - [tailwindcss-language-server](https://github.com/tailwindlabs/tailwindcss-intellisense/tree/master/packages/tailwindcss-language-server) >= `v0.0.14` (can be installed using [Mason](https://github.com/williamboman/mason.nvim))
 - `html`, `css` and `tsx` treesitter grammars (can be installed using [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter))

+> [!TIP]
+> If you are not familiar with neovim LSP ecosystem check out [nvim-lspconfig](https://github.com/tailwindlabs) to learn how to setup the LSP.

 ## Installation